victorfsf/pickleclip/README.md

 ### Copying from different Python versions using dill

-It'll work fine with basic objects (strings, lists, sets, dicts), but it won't work with functions/objects.
+It should work fine with basic objects (str, int, float, list, set, dict...), but it won't work with nothing too "fancy", (functions, custom objects...).